Bloody, Funny, Terrifying: Women In Horror Share The Movies That Still Keep Them Up At Night

-The visceral nature of horror allows audiences to identify and empathize with the genre’s protagonists.
+The visceral nature of horror allows audiences to identify and empathise with the genre’s protagonists.
 In recent years, horror films that explore the interior lives of mothers, wives, and women coming-of-age have become some of the most unsettling.
-With only 31% of films having a woman protagonist, according to a 2018 report from the Center for the Study of Women in Television and Film at San Diego State University, the more movies that prioritize a woman’s story — and give audiences a reason to care about her — the better.
+With only 31% of films having a woman protagonist, according to a 2018 report from the Centre for the Study of Women in Television and Film at San Diego State University, the more movies that prioritise a woman’s story — and give audiences a reason to care about her — the better.

 To create horror is to have a passion for it — and you can’t create work that touches other people if you’re not aware of the things that once terrified you.
 The actors, writers, directors, and other women involved in creating the projects that scare you have moments from horror movies they, too, can’t get out of their head.
 In a series of interviews conducted over the phone, in person, and via email, Refinery29 spoke to women giving new life to the classic genre about the films that scared them most growing up, and why.

-You may discover your next favorite film — or the a moment so frightening it keeps you up at night.
+You may discover your next favourite film — or the a moment so frightening it keeps you up at night.